FedeClaudi/Term.jl/docs/src/ren/table.md

 ```

 ### Padding
-Fially, you can use `hpad` and `vpad` to adjust the padding of the table:
+Finally, you can use `hpad` and `vpad` to adjust the padding of the table:
 ```@example tb
 t = 1:3
 data = hcat(t, rand(Int8, length(t)))